Cotham School Special Educational Needs and Disability Information Report

 At Cotham School we are clear that student achievement is based upon a three-way relationship between home, school and the students.
 To facilitate this relationship clear lines of communication need to be established.
 These may include:

-- Regular meetings are held for all students who are on the SEND register and have interventions directed by outside professionals and students at EHCP level including Annual Reviews and Learning Passport planning meetings.
+- Regular meetings which are held for all students who are on the SEND register and have interventions directed by outside professionals and students at EHCP level including Annual Reviews and Learning Plan planning meetings

-- Meetings arranged with the SENCo or Deputy Headteacher with responsibility for SEND/Inclusion to discuss your child’s progress and any concerns/worries you may have.
+- Meetings arranged with the SENDCo or Senior Leader with responsibility for SEND/Inclusion to discuss your child’s progress and any concerns/worries you may have

-- Parents/carers are invited to attend Family Consultation meetings and Year Subject Evenings calendared throughout the academic year.
+- Parents/carers are invited to attend SEND and Year Subject Evenings calendared throughout the academic year

 - All information from outside professionals will be shared with you in person or via a written report.
-The SENCo will share any significant assessments or new strategies suggested by outside agencies with you.
-You will also be notified when new support measures are implemented and invited to discuss these with the SENCo.
+The SENDCo will share any significant assessments or new strategies suggested by outside agencies with you.
+You will also be notified when new support measures are implemented and invited to discuss these with the SENDCo

-In return we would like you to keep us informed about effective strategies that you use to support your child at home, and how we can use these strategies to better support your child in the classroom.
+In return we would like you to keep us informed about effective strategies that you use to support your child at home, and how we can use these strategies to better support your child in school.

 14 Who can I contact for further information?